Datu Daya

-Datu Daya was a legendary tribal chief in Kandaya, the place that is now known as Daanbantayan, Cebu, in the Philippines.
+Datu Daya was a legendary lord of Kandaya ("Daya's (kingdom)"), the place that is now known as Daanbantayan on the northern tip of Cebu Island in the Philippines.

-According to oral tradition, Datu Daya was the leader of the first Malayan settlers in northern Cebu.
+According to oral tradition, Datu Daya was the ruler of the first settlers in northern Cebu.
 The new settlers cleared forests and in a few years were able to establish a progressive community.
-Moro pirates continually attacked the community and kidnapped women and children until a bantayan (watchtower) was constructed to defend the town.
-For his leadership of the community, Datu Daya was idolized.
+Muslim Moro raiders continually attacked the community and kidnapped women and children until a bantayan (watchtower) was constructed to defend the town.
+For his glory, Datu Daya was idolized.

 Cultural remnants

 The town of Daanbantayan, Cebu has an annual celebration of chants and dances known as Haladaya (literally, "a tribute to Daya").

 Before the conversion of the district now known as Daanbantayan into a town, it was known as Kandaya (kang Daya - Daya's place in Cebuano).